Credit: Kimberly Motos

 Three Michelin Stars

 Did you know San Diego is home to Southern California’s first and only three-star Michelin restaurant?
-Its triple-crown rating has marked Addison as a formal dining destination worthy of any trip to get here—whether from near or far.
+Its triple-crown rating has marked Addison as a formal dining destination worthy of any trip to get here.
 A seasonal bounty from California’s top farms and global inspiration await in this elegant white-tablecloth dining room.
 Every dish shines, but the sesame Koshihikari rice with applewood-smoked sabayon and Regiis Ova caviar stands out.
 Meanwhile, chicken liver churros, shellfish-studded chawanmushi, and refined small bites with dessert wines are also must-tries.

 Location: Del Mar